Advanced Radiation Medicine

 30 hours AMA PRA Category 1 Credits™

 This 4½-day course includes more advanced information for medical practitioners.
-This program is academically more rigorous than the Radiation Emergency Medicine course and is primarily for Physicians, Clinical Nurse Practitioners and Physician Assistants desiring an advanced level of information on the diagnosis and management of ionizing radiation injuries and illnesses.
+This program is academically more rigorous than the REM course and is primarily for Physicians, Physician Assistants, Nurse Practitioners, and Nurses desiring an advanced level of information on the diagnosis and management of ionizing radiation injuries and illnesses.